ErikPohl-Lot49-Projects/Erik-Pohl-Repo/python/guarantee_decorator/readme.md

 this was an attempt to demonstrate usage of the decorator pattern with an application to handle missing mandatory keyword arguments with a standard decorator which could be applied by the developer to add functionality to missing keyword argument exceptions and add to the self-documenting code.

+# Future plans

+- [ ] Build in other validation logic for parameters (regex, list-of-value, etc.)
+- [ ] Allow for different outcomes for validation failure
+- [ ] Do the below from the disclaimer

 # Important disclaimer